 Step five: The self-replicating spread

-Hijacked accounts are then used to distribute the links further, and the account owners often do not even realise their accounts have been compromised โ€” they continue using Discord normally, unaware that they are unknowingly spreading the scam.
-This is why these campaigns grow so quickly.
-Each new victim becomes an unwitting vector for the next wave.
+Attackers use hijacked accounts to distribute the links further, and the account owners often don't realise their accounts have been compromised.
+They keep using Discord normally, unaware they're spreading the scam.
+Each new victim becomes an unwitting vector for the next wave, which is why these campaigns grow so fast.

 How Discord Accounts Get Hijacked in the First Place